wevanjohnson/2025_05_RRDS/README.md

-# Red Rock Data Science R for Tutorial (Spring 2024)
+# MakML: Programming, Plotting, and Machine Learning Workshop (October 2024)

 These are the materials for our Programming, Plotting, and Machine Learning Workshop at Makerere University in October 2024 (MakML).
 Hopefully they are helpful!